expat-journal-lambda-school/expat-journal-marketing-site/README.md

 # Expat Journal Marketing Site

 **Expat Journal** is a targeted CRUD application that allows **expatriates** a platform from which they can share their adventures around the globe.
-# Expat Journal Marketing Site - UI
 Initial deploy here (issues with proper display on Safari): https://festive-booth-ec0d89.netlify.com/#Home

-## Tech/framework used

-<b>Front End UI Built With</b>
+<b>Front End UI Built With:</b>
 --
-Pure HTML5, CSS, LESS, Vanilla Javascript, and JQuery for the Pre-loading Page
+Pure HTML5, CSS, Vanilla Javascript,
+LESS, and JQuery for the Pre-loading Page

 ## Installation